Siddhardha2330/Banking-Transactions-Lakehouse-Project-Selected-Dataset-Edition/README.md

 # Banking Transactions Lakehouse (Selected Dataset Edition)

+## Business Problem & Solution

+In many banking systems, data is stored in different places — transactions in one system, customer details in another, and account information somewhere else.
+Because of this, it becomes difficult to analyze data and understand insights like top customers or money flow.
+This leads to slow and sometimes inaccurate decision-making.

+To solve this, we built a data pipeline using lakehouse architecture.
+We bring all the data into one place, store it in the Bronze layer, clean and structure it in the Silver layer, and finally generate business insights in the Gold layer.
+This helps convert raw scattered data into structured information that supports better and faster decision-making.

+---

 This repository implements a **medallion (Bronze → Silver → Gold)** lakehouse for a **selected banking transactions dataset**.
 Data is processed with **Apache Spark (PySpark)** on **Databricks**, persisted as **Delta Lake** under a Unity Catalog **volume** layout (`bronze/`, `delta/bronze|silver|gold/`, `schemas/`).
 Consumption-layer SQL in `sql/SQL_queries.sql` targets the **Gold** Delta tables.

 Repository: [Siddhardha2330/Banking-Transactions-Lakehouse-Project-Selected-Dataset-Edition](https://github.com/Siddhardha2330/Banking-Transactions-Lakehouse-Project-Selected-Dataset-Edition)